Adjanour/Adjanour/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-SMSX2
+SMSX2 & TASK-TRIBE
 - 🌱 I’m currently learning ...
 C# and .NET Framework
 - 👯 I’m looking to collaborate on ...
 Any C# / Web Based Project
 - 🤔 I’m looking for help with ...
 A lot of things